n-0/backtest-imc-prosperity-2023/README.md

 are cancelled.
 You can relax those conditions by answering sth. to `Matching orders halfway (sth. not blank for True):`, during the input dialog of the backtester.
-Halfway matches any volume (regardless of order book), such that sell/buy orders are always matched, if they're below/above the midprice of the highest bid/lowest ask (regardless of volume)
+Halfway matches any volume (regardless of order book), such that sell/buy orders are always matched, if they're below/above the midprice of the highest bid/lowest ask (regardless of volume).

 ## Profit and Loss (PnL)
 PnL is calculated by adding the previous profit (starting from 0.0) to the value